Fire blight: Importance

 Besides the historical significance of being the first bacterium proven to be a plant pathogen, fire blight is extremely important economically.
 Costs for control and loss are estimated to be approximately $100 million per year in the USA.
 Specifically, in Michigan in the year 2000, $42 million in losses were estimated because of the removal of about 400,000 apple trees.
 Warm, humid, and wet weather in May gave rise to this epidemic.
 In Washington and northern Oregon approximately $68 million in losses were estimated.
 E. amylovora has spread throughout the USA and much of the world,causing heavy losses, although it so far has not caused severe damage in northern Europe and, as long as E. amylovora is not introduced to Central Asia where wild apple trees still grow, it will not modify any ecosystems.
 Biodiversity is not impacted either, as no plant species are threatened with extinction due to this pathogen.
 Growing pears in Emilia-Romagna in Italy is a traditional activity for some families, and fire blight threatens this tradition which has been passed down for several generations.
 In southern Germany apple and pear trees have been a part of the landscape for a long time, and are difficult to protect.
 The decline of apple and pear trees from their landscape can be expensive to replace and could have a negative effect on tourism.
 In the long-run, fire blight is a very important factor of economy and society.

 A relatively small number of apple cultivars are responsible for an enormous proportion of yearly apple production.
 Food sellers and shoppers prize these cultivars for their appearance, quality, flavour, and storability, while cultivators additionally esteem their orchard attributes and guaranteed market due to this popularity.
 To maintain the desirable qualities of a cultivar while at the same time changing its disease resistance through ordinary breeding techniques is for all intents and purposes impossible due to the apple's heterozygosity, self-incongruence, and long growth span.
 Hereditary designing offers an appealing option since it can be faster, resistance qualities can be acquired from numerous sources, the statement of local apple qualities can be altered, and the attractive characteristics of the changed cultivar or rootstock can be safeguarded.

+Association with Asian pear blight

+Asian pear blight, a disease affecting Japanese and Korean pears, has been associated with fire blight, including in the popular press.
+Genetic testing has shown Asian pear blight to be a variant of Erwinia pyrifoliae, unrelated to fire blight.